Mohini Ekadashi 2026: Date, Vrat Rules, Benefits and Meaning

 - Avoid grains and heavy tamasic food if you follow traditional Ekadashi rules.

-- Some devotees take only water, fruits, milk, or simple sattvic food.
-Follow health and family tradition.
+- Some devotees keep a strict fast, while others take fruits, milk, or light sattvic food according to health and family tradition.

 - Read Vishnu katha, Bhagavad Gita, or devotional passages.